 As with Oenanthe fistulosa (Tubular Water-dropwort), the first Kent record was published by Thomas Johnson in his Descriptio Itineris (1632).
 Oenanthe lachenalii, however, was found on a different route, from Margate to Sandwich, and in a more coastal habitat, although before reaching the seashore.
 The journey would have taken Johnson by Pegwell Bay and the former shingle beach of Stonar, now quarried away.
 The species is still present (2013) by the south part of Pegwell Bay (TR3462).
 Sandwich Bay.
-Photos by Lliam Rooney, 20 July 2011

-The distribution of Oenanthe lachenalii seems always to have been similar to that of O. fistulosa, but the former is more tolerant of brackish conditions, and less likely to be found inland.
-Hanbury and Marshal (1899) regarded it as locally abundant in marshes, especially near the sea.
+Photo by Lliam Rooney, 20 July 2011 The distribution of Oenanthe lachenalii seems always to have been similar to that of O. fistulosa, but the former is more tolerant of brackish conditions, and less likely to be found inland.
+Hanbury and Marshall (1899) regarded it as locally abundant in marshes, especially near the sea.
 They cited records scattered along the north Kent estuarial or coastal marshes, by the tidal Medway near Burham, in north east Kent at Pegwell Bay and Sandwich; and Marshall saw it in plenty near Appledore.
 Most records were in the Romney Marsh area.
-This general distribution continued with marshes south of Snodland.
-Along the north coast it was at Higham and east of All Hallows (brackish marsh dike edges, 1944 and 1954); in north east Kent at Stodmarsh (swampy fen-meadow, 1955), Chislet (by alluvial marsh dikes, 1952) and north of Sandwich (dunes behind marsh, 1946); in south east Kent it was found by springs on an old sea cliff at Oxney (1958), near Dymchurch in damp, brackish, sandy ground behind the sea wall (1947) and at Potmans Heath in old clay pits (1958).
+This general distribution continued with

-Francis Rose's findings: the species was still in brackish meadows at Burham (1953) as well as, on the west side of the river, Holborough marshes (1944) and more or less brackish
+Francis Rose's findings: the species was still in brackish meadows at Burham (1953) as well as, on the west side of the river, Holborough marshes (1944)

-Philp (1982) recorded it in 71 tetrads, with the same general distribution, most densely in Romney Marsh, as a plant of marshes and damp meadows on clay soils, particularly near the coast, where it was locally frequent.
+Sandwich Bay.
+Photo by Lliam Rooney, 20 July 2011 Philp (1982) recorded it in 71 tetrads, with the same general distribution, most densely in Romney Marsh, as a plant of marshes and damp meadows on clay soils, particularly near the coast, where it was locally frequent.
+The survey of 1991-2005 (Philp, 2010) showed considerable thinning out, and a reduction to 42 tetrads